upbound/docs/content/development-extensions/vscode-extensions.md

     version: v0.13.0
 ```

-Now, you can open Python or KCL files in VSCode and start composing your resources.
+Once configured, you can open Python or KCL files in VSCode and start
+compositing your resources.

 ## Features

-Once you have installed the appropriate extension and are working with an Upbound provider that includes bundled schemas, you'll have access to the following features:
+With the extensions and compatible Upbound provider, the following features are
+available:

 1. Inline Schema Information

 View descriptions, property types, and other schema details directly in your code editor window as you work with composed Managed Resources (MRs).

 {{< content-selector options="Python,KCL" default="Python" >}}

 <!-- Python -->
 {{< editCode >}}
 ```python